Peterson leads East Tennessee State against UNC Greensboro

 Johnson City, Tennessee; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: East Tennessee State hosts UNC Greensboro after Quimari Peterson scored 31 points in East Tennessee State’s 78-71 loss to the Chattanooga Mocs.
+BOTTOM LINE: East Tennessee State plays UNC Greensboro after Quimari Peterson scored 31 points in East Tennessee State’s 78-71 loss to the Chattanooga Mocs.

 The Buccaneers have gone 11-3 in home games.
-East Tennessee State is second in the SoCon at limiting opponent scoring, giving up 67.2 points while holding opponents to 43.0% shooting.
+East Tennessee State ranks second in the SoCon in team defense, allowing 67.2 points while holding opponents to 43.0% shooting.

-The Spartans are 11-3 in SoCon play.
-UNC Greensboro is the top team in the SoCon giving up only 64.0 points per game while holding opponents to 39.4% shooting.
+The Spartans have gone 11-3 against SoCon opponents.
+UNC Greensboro ranks sixth in the SoCon with 9.2 offensive rebounds per game led by Malik Henry averaging 2.2.

-East Tennessee State makes 42.9% of its shots from the field this season, which is 3.5 percentage points higher than UNC Greensboro has allowed to its opponents (39.4%).
-UNC Greensboro averages 9.4 made 3-pointers per game this season, 2.2 more made shots on average than the 7.2 per game East Tennessee State allows.
+East Tennessee State averages 8.6 made 3-pointers per game, 1.6 more made shots than the 7.0 per game UNC Greensboro allows.
+UNC Greensboro scores 6.0 more points per game (73.2) than East Tennessee State gives up (67.2).

-TOP PERFORMERS: Peterson is averaging 18.8 points, 3.9 assists and 1.9 steals for the Buccaneers.
-Jaden Seymour is averaging 14.2 points and 6.2 rebounds over the last 10 games.
+TOP PERFORMERS: Peterson is scoring 18.8 points per game with 4.0 rebounds and 3.9 assists for the Buccaneers.
+Jaden Seymour is averaging 14.2 points and 6.2 rebounds while shooting 35.0% over the last 10 games.

-Jalen Breath is averaging 6.5 points and 6.6 rebounds for the Spartans.
-Donovan Atwell is averaging 3.1 made 3-pointers over the last 10 games.
+Donovan Atwell is shooting 40.8% from beyond the arc with 3.2 made 3-pointers per game for the Spartans, while averaging 14 points.
+Ronald Polite is averaging 13.6 points over the past 10 games.

 LAST 10 GAMES: Buccaneers: 5-5, averaging 68.6 points, 33.7 rebounds, 10.6 assists, 7.7 steals and 4.0 blocks per game while shooting 39.2% from the field.
 Their opponents have averaged 66.9 points per game.